MarcusKarlberg/microservices_lab/README.md

 # microservices_lab
 Testing microservices with spring-boot.
 Using an API Gateway, Naming Server with Eureka, and lots of interconnected spring-boot REST services

+Run docker-compose.yml to launch all services.
-Each Service has a Dockerfile that must be built manually, before running docker-compose up, since the images are not on docker hub.
+If images are not found, each Service has a Dockerfile that must be built manually, before running docker-compose up.

 REST Calls:
 http://localhost:8765/user-service/users